TIBCOSoftware/snappydata/docs/connectors/cdc_connector.md

 **org.apache.spark.sql.streaming.jdbc.SnappyStreamSink**

 The above trait contains a single method, which user needs to implement.
-A user can use SnappyData mutable APIs (INSERT, UPDATE, DELETE, PUT INTO) to maintain tables.
+A user can use TIBCO ComputeDB mutable APIs (INSERT, UPDATE, DELETE, PUT INTO) to maintain tables.

 ```pre
     def process(snappySession: SnappySession, sinkProps: Properties,
         batchId: Long, df: Dataset[Row]): Unit
 ```

-The following examples illustrates how you can write into a [SnappyData table](http://snappydatainc.github.io/snappydata/programming_guide/building_snappydata_applications_using_spark_api/#building-snappydata-applications-using-spark-api):
+The following examples illustrates how you can write into a [TIBCO ComputeDB table](/programming_guide/building_snappydata_applications_using_spark_api.md):

 ```pre
 package io.snappydata.app;